 - Full information, in layman’s terms, concerning diagnosis, treatment and prognosis, including information about alternative treatments, possible complications, and unanticipated outcomes of care.

-- Refuse drugs or procedures to the extent permitted by statute and a practitioner shall inform you of the medical consequences of the refusal of drugs or procedures.
+- Refuse drugs or procedures to the extent permitted by statute and a practitioner shall inform you of the medical consequences of the refusal.

 - An interpreter (where possible), should you require communication assistance.

 - Impartial access to treatment, regardless of race, religion, sex, sexual orientation, ethnicity, age or handicap.

 - Exercise these rights while receiving care or treatment in the hospital.
 You may have a surrogate (e.g., parent, legal guardian, person with medical durable power of attorney) exercise your rights if you are incapable of doing so, without coercion, discrimination or retaliation.

 - Participate in the development and implementation of your plan of care.

 - A representative (as allowed by state law) who has the right to make informed decisions regarding your care.
 This includes being informed of your health status, being involved in your care planning and treatment and being able to request or refuse treatment.
 This right must not be construed as a mechanism to demand the provision of treatment or services that are deemed medically unnecessary or inappropriate.

 - Formulate advance directives and to have the hospital staff and practitioners who provide care in the hospital comply with these directives.